swilgosz/hanamimastery/data/episodes/17-inline-documentation-with-yard.md

 Do I always add it?
 The answer is simple: NO. I add it when I have a time, and mood for it, and when there is a reason to do so.
 I developed a habit of adding such docs, but I find there is a lot in common to tests I write.

-There is a great resource from Jason Swett about when to write tests, and I can suggest being pragmatic about inline docs too.
+There is a great resource from Jason Swett about [when not to write tests](https://www.codewithjason.com/not-write-tests/), and I can suggest being pragmatic about inline docs too.

 When I would write sth like: `UUIDV4Generator.call`, then I'd definitely not be stressed out about adding an inline doc to anything in it.